Mr Craig Savage

 Bristol Poetry Institute

-Along with my colleague, Dr William Wootten, I discuss the importance of poetry and the role of the Bristol Poetry Institute in this recent interview for National Poetry Day by the Arts Matter blog.
+Along with my colleague, Dr William Wootten, I discuss the importance of poetry and the role of the Bristol Poetry Institute in this interview for National Poetry Day by the Arts Matter blog.

 Membership of Professional Bodies